A Unified Algorithmic Framework for Dynamic Compressive Sensing: Algorithmic Framework

 \subsection{Connection to Other DCS Algorithms}

-{The proposed {PLAY-CS} algorithm can reveal the intrinsical correlations of some existing DCS algorithms \cite{kfcs,modcs,regmodcs,rwl1-df}.
-Table \ref{tab:comprasion-dcs} shows the connections between the {PLAY-CS} algorithm and existing DCS algorithms.}
+The proposed {PLAY-CS} algorithm can reveal the intrinsical correlations of some existing DCS algorithms \cite{kfcs,modcs,regmodbpdn,rwl1-df,Mota_2016_TSP,Luong_2016_ICIP}.
+Table \ref{tab:comprasion-dcs} shows the connections between {PLAY-CS} algorithm and some existing DCS algorithms.

-\textbf{KF-CS\cite{kfcs}}: Introduced in \cite{kfcs}, KF-CS algorithm is employed to solve a recursive dynamic CS problem.
-The key idea is to run a reduced KF in signals' estimate support, and then execute a addition detection outside the support by solving the $\ell_1$ problem on this residual.
+\textbf{KF-CS \cite{kfcs}}: Introduced in \cite{kfcs}, KF-CS algorithm is employed to solve a recursive DCS problem.
+The key idea is to run a KF in signals' estimate support, and then execute {an additional detection} outside the support by solving a $\ell_1$ minimization problem.
 We mention that KF-CS can be viewed as a special case of the {PLAY-CS} under assumption that the filtering noise $(\nu_t)$ can be divided into two independent parts: $(\nu_t)_{T}$ and $(\nu_t)_{T^c}$ and {$W_t = I$}.
 This means {the {PLAY-CS}} can be executed through two consecutive steps, which is equivalent to the KF-CS algorithm.

-{\textbf{Modified-CS\cite{modcs}}:} For the noisy measurement, the solution of the Modified-CS problem\cite{modcs} is given by
+{\textbf{Modified-CS \cite{modcs}}:} For the noisy measurement, the solution of the Modified-CS problem\cite{modcs} is given by

-Assuming $\gamma=0$ and $W_t=I$ in \eqref{kf-lp-opt}, the Modified-CS problem can be viewed as a special case of the {PLAY-CS}.
+Assuming $\lambda=0$ and $W_t=I$ in \eqref{kf-lp-opt}, the Modified-CS problem can be viewed as a special case of the {PLAY-CS}.

-\textbf{RegModCS\cite{regmodcs}}: RegModCS\cite{regmodcs} furtherly exploit the slow value changing structure of the DCS problem by adding a slow value change penalty item to {the Modified-CS}
+\textbf{{Reg-mod-BPDN} \cite{regmodbpdn}}: The Algorithm in \cite{regmodbpdn} furtherly exploit the slow value changing structure of the DCS problem by adding a slow value change penalty item to {the Modified-CS}